nicolacimmino/MorseDecoder/README.md

 ![Proto](documentation/step2.png)

-At this point the inndex is on the "E", which makes sense as this would be an "E" if the symbol ended here.
-We instead receive a "-" so we go diving the dash jump to half again, that is to 16 and, since we have received a dash we apply that offset to the index and end on postion 17 that contains an "A", as expected.
+At this point the index is on the "E", which makes sense as this would be an "E" if the symbol ended here.
+We instead receive a "-" so we go diving the dash jump to half again, that is to 16 and, since we have received a dash, we apply that offset to the index and end on postion 17 that contains an "A", as expected.

 ![Proto](documentation/step3.png)